pkallos/winston-firehose/README.md

 logger.info('This is the log message!', { snakes: 'delicious' });
 ```

-This will write messages as strings (using logger or transport's format) into Firehose.
+This will write messages as strings (using JSON.stringify) into Firehose in the following format:
-By default `winston.format.json()` will be used:
 ```
 {
+  timestamp: "2016-05-20T22:48:01.106Z",
   level: "info",
   message: "This is the log message!",
   snakes: "delicious"